 Table Mountain

-Take the rotating (!) cable car to the top and wander along the edge for a magnificent view of the city below.
+There is no way to escape the mountain.
+Always there, looming like a sentinel over the city from every angle.
+Beware the long queue baking under a relentless sun, but do take the rotating (!) cable car to the top and wander along the edge for an unforgettable view of the Mother city below.

 Kirstenbosch Botanical Gardens

+On the eastern slope of Table Mountain lies Kirstenbosch.
+Trees, vines and elevated walkways.
 Just be reminded that you’re not in Kansas anymore.
-Even among the elevated walkways such as the one below, there are signs with warning for boomslangs (very nasty venomous snakes that can be up to two meters long).
+Even among the elevated walkways, there are signs with warning for boomslangs (very nasty venomous snakes that can be up to two meters long).

 Robben Island